goschtl/zope/zope3book/trunk/source/getting-started.rst

   eggs = ticketcollector
   interpreter = python

 Now run the `buildout` script inside `bin` directory.
-This will download all necessary eggs and install it.
+It will download all eggs and install it inside `~/eggs` directory.

 ::